The Growth of Minden and Area (1930-1946)

 Both the Minden Elementary and Continuation schools were torn down in 1941 and replaced with a two-story stone building with indoor plumbing.
 The Continuation School used two classrooms on the top floor and the rest of the rooms were used by the Elementary School.

 At three o’clock in the morning on May 15, 1942, Minden’s third major fire destroyed all of the east side of Main Street except for Smith’s Barber and Gift Shop and the telegraph office at the south end.
 The fire started in Brintnell’s Bakery just after its two delivery trucks had left for their morning runs.
-It burned down the bakery, Easton’s Meat Market, Hartle’s General Store, the Echo newspaper and printing building, the library, Taylor’s Central Garage and Gas Station, Lott’s Restaurant, the post office and the McKelvey residence.
+It burned down the bakery, Easton’s Meat Market, Hartle’s General Store, the Echo newspaper and printing building (losing its complete collection of back issues of the various town newspapers), the library, Taylor’s Central Garage and Gas Station, Lott’s Restaurant, the post office and the McKelvey residence.
 Since Minden still had no fire equipment, a bucket line from the river and a power water pump rushed in from a lodge on Boshkung Lake were used throughout the night to save the west side of the street.
 About 7:00 a.m., trucks from the Lindsay Fire Department arrived to put out the blaze.

 Following the fire, Harry and Amy Easton rebuilt their store and added grocery items.
 In 1952, they changed the name of their business to Easton’s Red and White and became a full grocery store with their stepson, Bill Coneybeare, as the butcher.
 Their new delivery truck doubled as the town’s ambulance.